Bri Teresi Performs Stunning Trick Shot In Ultra-Skimpy String Bikini

-Model/influencer Bri Teresi — who gained widespread notoriety for her work with Guess — presented her 1.1 million Instagram followers with a veritable bonanza of cool and enticing elements in her latest video share.
-In the full-motion update, the tempting 26-year-old executed a trick golf shot while wearing a sexy string bikini.
+Model Bri Teresi — who gained widespread notoriety for her work with Guess — presented her 1.1 million Instagram followers with a veritable bonanza of cool and enticing elements in her latest video share.
+In the full-motion update, the 26-year-old executed a trick golf shot while wearing a sexy string bikini.

-For the proverbial cherry on top, Teresi actually hit the ball into an elevated, physical hole in a painting as it was being touched up by Miami street artist George Nicolas-Nader, also known as Mister George.
+For the proverbial cherry on top, Teresi actually hit the ball into an elevated physical hole in a painting as it was being touched up by Miami street artist George Nicolas-Nader, also known as Mister George.

 Teresi captioned the incredible capture by stating that she was shooting her shot into the new year.
 She also added a number of hashtags, including #golfgirls, #golfcuties and #golfgirlsofinstagram.

-Predictably, fans flipped out over the art, the stroke and the model’s sinuous, statuesque body all working in unison.
+Predictably, fans flipped out over the art, the stroke and the model’s statuesque body all working in unison.
 Just a handful of hours after it appeared on Teresi’s timeline, the clip had accrued more than 13,000 likes.
-Moreover, the comments section was bombarded with praise for her talent (in every sense of the word).
+Moreover, the comments section was bombarded with praise for her talent — in every sense of the word.

-“One of the greatest shots in the history of golf,” opined one smitten commenter.
+“One of the greatest shots in the history of golf,” one smitten commenter opined.

-“Absolutely GORGEOUS,” gushed a second follower.
+“Absolutely GORGEOUS,” a second follower gushed.
 “Ur body is AMAZING & So So SEXY.”

-“Bri the GOAT…in more ways than one [multiple emoji],” wrote a third fan.
+“Bri the GOAT…in more ways than one [multiple emoji],” a third fan wrote.

-“You look amazing in your hot bikini Bri,” added another admirer.
+“You look amazing in your hot bikini Bri,” another admirer added.
 “Great shot and Happy 2021.”

 Teresi’s reel began with her and her cohort situated on an outdoor, high-rise balcony as the former prepared to tap the ball with her iron.
-The Guess girl was wearing a stringy, blue-and-purple bikini set that left little to the imagination.
-Furthermore, her cheeky assets were prominently displayed throughout the upload as the camera documented the Auburn, California product’s thong-clad booty and the rest of her fit frame from behind.
+The Guess girl wore a stringy blue-and-purple bikini set that left little to the imagination.
+Furthermore, her cheeky assets were prominently displayed throughout the upload as the camera documented the Auburn, California, product’s thong-clad booty and the rest of her fit frame from behind.

 Throughout the video, CHROMANCE & Marcus Layton’s bouncy jam “Wrap Me In Plastic” lent an upbeat vibe to the scene.

-After a few beats, Teresi struck the ball with a swift, short swing, sending it up off the ground and directly into the hole.
+After a few beats, Teresi struck the ball with a short, swift swing, sending it up off the ground and directly into the hole.
 In response, Mister George shot up from his seat next to the painting with a stunned look on his face.
 In the meantime, Teresi hopped slightly as she giddily turned toward the camera with a wide smile on her face and her arms raised victoriously.

 Shortly thereafter, the two embraced to celebrate the feat as the clip reached its loop point.

-One day earlier, Teresi ended her 2020 in style with a sultry snap that found her flaunting her killer body in a ridiculously scanty monokini for her followers to enjoy.
+One day earlier, Teresi ended her 2020 in style with a sultry snap where she flaunted her killer body in a ridiculously scanty monokini.